wangdian-PKU/CrossTx/README.md

 You can report potential bugs to the [issues](https://github.com/wangdian-PKU/CrossTx/issues).

-Any question can directly contact the author by email: wangdian020803@gmail.com
+Any question can directly contact the author by email: wangdian@bjmu.edu.cn